 5. Responded to certain tweets with more than “okay,”, “good,” etc.

 You must be genuinely interested in what the people you follow are sharing.
 If not, don’t bother following or responding.
 When what you type is not from the heart, the effort is a waste of time.

 One day a person I follow, someone who hosts and produces a television show, tweeted a direct message asking if I ever visited in her area.
 My answer was yes (which was a truthful response), and I was invited to appear on an episode.

 It took a few hours for me to research demographics and other details before agreeing to the invitation.

-That show’s episode replays every year, and each time it airs I promote the segment and my business.
+That show’s episode, which you view below, replays every year, and each time it airs I promote the segment and my business.
 I also ordered a digital copy of my appearance as an example to my clients of what to do and what not to do to promote their businesses.